SMVDGroup/SCORCH/README.md

 # Receptor & Ligand Preparation

 The scoring function accepts `.pdbqt` receptor files and SMILES or `.pdbqt` ligand files as inputs.
-Ligands in `sdf`,`mol` or `mol2` format need to be converted to `pdb` format before being scored - this can be done with Python with RDKit:
+Ligands in `sdf`,`mol` or `mol2` format need to be converted to `pdb` format before being scored - this can be done in Python with RDKit:

 ```python